 Last week I walked through my local shopping precinct to get some groceries.

-I walked past a lady with her baby, an elderly man, a tradie in his 20’s.
+I walked past a lady with her baby, an elderly man and a tradesperson in his 20’s.

-It struck me how the feeling was polar opposites from my encounter 8years ago.
+It struck me how the feeling was a polar opposite of my encounter 8 years ago.
 It was a look of “I know.
-It’s so tough, I’m scared too.. ” without any words, just a brief smile and nod of the head.
+It’s so tough, I’m scared too…” without any words, just a brief smile and nod of the head.

 You aren’t alone.
 We see you.
 And we are going through this together.